-Title I accountability status for graduation rate: School in Good Standing
+Title I accountability status for graduation rate: School Status Not Applicable, did not use Title I funds in one school year

 Glossary

 Accountability Cohort: Accountability Cohort: The 1999 school accountability cohort consists of all students who first entered grade 9 in the fall of 1999, and all ungraded students with disabilities who reached their seventeenth birthday in the 1999-2000 school year, who were enrolled on October 3, 2001.
 Certain students with severe disabilities, new immigrants, and students who transfer to programs leading to a high school diploma or high school equivalency diploma were not included in the 1999 school accountability cohort.
 The 1999 district accountability cohort consists of all students in each school accountability cohort plus students who transferred within the district after BEDS day plus students who were placed outside the district by the CSE or district administrators and who met the other requirements for cohort membership.
 Cohort is defined in Section 100.2 (p) (8) of the Commissioner's Regulations.